bcnataly/data-analyst-portfolio-nataly/4_Project_PowerBI-DAX/README.md

 - Load the data model from the "ventas.xlsx" file and the following tables: "fact_ventas," "fact_presupuestos," "dim_canal," "dim_cliente," "dim_sede," "dim_vehiculo," "dim_vendedor," and "foto_vehiculos".
 -	Review each table in the model to understand the information contained in each one.
 -	Check the data types.
--	Explore the star data model.
+-	Explore the star schema data model.

 ### 🔄 Data Transformation
 -	Create the calculated table dim_fechas, which contains a calendar with dates from 01/01/2015 to 12/31/2017, using date data type and short date format.